haxsaw/actuator-docs/source/manual/namespace-basic.rst

     Var("ROLE_NAME", ctxt.comp.name)

 ...which involves a context expression as the value.
-This context expression is saying that when a component is processed, either a role or the model itself, return the component's name.
+This context expression is saying that when a component is processed, either a Role or the model itself, return the component's name.
 So depending on which component asks the question, thisexpression will yield a different value.
 For the namespace model itself it will be the name of the namespace model instance.
-For one of the roles, it will be the role's name (the first argument to ``Role()``).
+For one of the Roles, it will be the Role's name (the first argument to ``Role()``).

 Finally, we have this Var: